SoftDev4Research/4OSS-lesson/_episodes/02-make-it-public.md

 > think is important.
 {: .challenge}

-- as well as the README & LICENSE `.md` files, a good software project might include guidance for contributing to the project (CONTRIBUTING.md - see lesson on contributions, governance, and communication), details of how to correctly cite the software after publication (CITATION.md - see later in this lesson), or even a `paper.md` file if the software is published via the Journal of Open Source Software (JOSS)
+- as well as the README & LICENSE `.md` files, a good software project should include guidance for contributing to the project (CONTRIBUTING.md - see lesson on contributions, governance, and communication), details of how to correctly cite the software after publication (CITATION.md - see later in this lesson), or even a `paper.md` file if the software is published via the Journal of Open Source Software (JOSS)
 - making the project public at the start is not enough!
 See the [Software Carpentry lesson on Version Control with Git](http://swcarpentry.github.io/git-novice/) for advice on best practice in software version control.

 > ## Discussion: How does version control help your project?